djxprice/flownotes/RESTART_GUIDE.md

 ## Ready to Continue?

 The project is in excellent shape!
-All core features work, including rectangle drawing.
+All core features work, including rectangle drawing and full zoom support.
 Pick an enhancement from `NEXT_STEPS.md` or start using it as-is.

-**Current commit:** "Rectangle Drawing Feature - Restore Point"
+**Current commit:** "Full Zoom Support - Restore Point"

-**Status:** ✅ Production-ready MVP + Rectangle Drawing
+**Status:** ✅ Production-ready MVP + Full Zoom Support

 🚀 Happy coding!